fashionladymall-maker/pod.style/docs/architecture-brownfield.md

 # Pod.Style Brownfield Enhancement Architecture

 ## 1. Introduction
-This document specifies the technical architecture for rebuilding Pod.Style into a TikTok-like social commerce platform.
+This document specifies the technical architecture for rebuilding Pod.Style into an OMG-like social commerce platform.
 The goal is to integrate short-form creative discovery, AI-assisted product creation, and seamless commerce while preserving core Firebase infrastructure.
 It supplements existing Next.js + Firebase architecture by defining new services, data flows, and integration rules needed for the social feed, AI generation, and checkout.

 ## 2. Current System Assessment
 - **Primary Purpose**: Print-on-demand storefront built with Next.js 15, Firebase Hosting, App Router, Tailwind UI, and Firebase functions.